Dental Practice Business Survey — Methodology

 Member Engagement —

-ADIA provides leadership, strategy, advocacy and support.
-Our members set our agenda, fund our activities and directly benefit from the results.
-With respect to research on business conditions in which the dental industry operations, the work of the team in the ADIA national office is underpinned by members serving on the ADIA-BAC Business Affairs Committee.
+ADIA provides leadership, strategy, advocacy, and support.
+Our members set our agenda, fund our activities, and directly benefit from the results.
+With respect to research on business conditions in which the dental industry operations, the work of the team in the ADIA national office is underpinned by members serving on the ADIA-MSPC Market Statistics Projects Committee.

 Further Information —